Ernie O'Malley: Field organiser

 O'Malley was finding it increasingly difficult to hide his activities from his parents, who queried the motives of the Irish Volunteers.
-Eventually, In early March 1918, he left both his studies and the family home and he went on the run, working full-time for the Irish Volunteers, later called the IRA.
+Eventually, in early March 1918, he left both his studies and the family home and went on the run, working full-time for the Irish Volunteers, later called the IRA.
 It would be more than three years until he would see his family again.

-At the time he became attached to GHQ Organisational Staff under Michael Collins, there were not more than ten people who could work full-time for the Volunteers.
-O'Malley was given no explicit orders; instead, he was largely left to his own devices in organising rural brigades.
+At the time he became attached to General Headquarters (GHQ) Organisational Staff under Michael Collins, there were not more than ten people who worked full-time for the Volunteers.
+While he was told which brigade area he was to work in and his best local contacts, O'Malley was given no detailed orders; instead, he was largely left to his own devices in organising rural brigades.
 This duty brought him to at least 18 brigade areas around Ireland.
 On one occasion he attended a meeting of the Ulster Volunteer Force in Derry City for intelligence gathering but picked up nothing.

 GHQ first dispatched O'Malley to assistant chief of staff, Richard Mulcahy, at Dungannon, County Tyrone.
 He was appointed second lieutenant in charge of the Coalisland district.

-In May 1918, Collins sent him to organise a brigade in County Offaly and hold elections.
+In May 1918, Collins sent O'Malley, who had "less than two years of informal training with the Irish Volunteers" to County Offaly.
+He was instructed "to hold brigade officer elections and develop a fighting unit in an area seventy-five miles south-west of Dublin".
+Collins told him to seek out some good men in that county that were "on the run".
 He arguably escaped capture or death when stopped by an RIC patrol in Philipstown, in the same county, and narrowly avoided having to draw a concealed pistol.

 From Athlone, where he was planning to seize the magazine fort, an order from Collins in July sent him to help organise brigades in north and south Roscommon on the border with Galway.
 The police sought to arrest him and he was twice fired on and wounded.
 He crossed again to Roscommon and went to ground in the mountains.
 Using field glasses, O'Malley spied on the Lord Lieutenant, Lord French, at Rockingham House.
 This could have been hazardous in view of the strong British presence in nearby Carrick-on-Shannon.
-Night drilling continued in near silence behind village schoolhouses, but the secret organising and planning for raids on RIC barracks to seize weaponry continued regardless in a number of counties.
+Night drilling continued in near silence behind village schoolhouses, but in a number of counties secret organising and planning for raids on RIC barracks to seize weaponry went ahead regardless of risk.

-O'Malley took responsibility for organising over a dozen areas of the country from 1918–21.
-In visiting many parts of Ireland, both by bicycle and on foot, O'Malley carried much of what he owned, some 60 lb. weight including his books and notebooks.Hence he was obliged to be his own military base and commissariat.
+O'Malley took responsibility for organising over a dozen areas of the country from 1918 to 1921, even the remote Galway island of Inisheer.
+In visiting many parts of Ireland, both by bicycle and on foot, O'Malley carried much of what he owned, some 60 lb. weight including his books and notebooks.
+Hence, he was obliged to be his own military base and commissariat.
 Nonetheless, he had very little money and was totally reliant on local people for his daily needs, including clothing.